TDG-Platform/docs/Image2Image.md

 ### Quickstart

-This script uses Image2Image to produce co-registered images from the test dataset:
+This script uses Image2Image to produce co-registered images that are in separate directories.
+If both images are in the same directory, then the path must include the source_filename and reference filename of the tifs.

 ```python
    	from gbdxtools import Interface
 	from os.path import join